-Go Strawberry Picking at Family Farms near Los Angeles: Where Kids Can PYO Berries
+Go Strawberry Picking near Los Angeles: Family Farms Where Kids Can Pick Berries

-Berries always taste better when you pick them yourself, and there are several farms within an hour or two of Los Angeles where families can play farmer for a few hours and come home with a basket overflowing with berries.
-As a rule, the first berry ripe for the picking in spring is the strawberry and its arrival is usually heralded with massive festivals.
-While those are canceled in 2021, the berries are still ripe for the picking!
-SoCal pick-your-own farms have a long strawberry picking season (usually though mid-summer), so there's plenty of time to bring kids to the farms for a taste of still warm-from-the-sun sweet berries.
+Berries always taste better when you pick them yourself and there are several farms with strawberry picking near Los Angeles where families can play farmer for a few hours and come home with a basket overflowing with berries.
+As a rule, the first berry ripe for the picking in LA is the strawberry and its arrival is often accompanied by massive festivals.
+Farms with berry picking near Los Angeles have a long strawberry picking season (usually through mid-summer), so there's plenty of time to bring kids to the farms for a taste of still warm-from-the-sun sweet berries.

 Sometimes it's best when your outfit matches the berries.
 Photo courtesy of Underwood Farms

-Be sure to check the farm's hours and the availability of fruit before heading to these farms.
-There's nothing worse than driving excited kids to a farm just to find that the fields are picked over; a quick phone call to the farm before hopping in the car can save a lot of tears.
-All of these farms are open for the 2021 season, but many have social distancing requirements and/or require reservations.
-You may have to wait a few minutes upon arrival this year before being allowed to pick, to keep the fields from overcrowding.
+Be sure to check the farm's hours and the availability of fruit before heading out to pick berries.
+There's nothing worse than driving excited kids to a berry field just to find that the produce is picked over.
+A phone call to the farm before hopping in the car can save a lot of tears.

-Strawberry Picking Farms in LA & Ventura County
+Strawberry Picking in Los Angeles & Ventura County

 Strawberry picking typically runs from mid-March to early July.

-A fully functioning farm, Underwood is a place where children can get a real sense of daily life on a farm—and come home bursting with fresh, sustainably grown berries.
-The pick-your-own heaven is more than just picking, though you can pick dozens of different fruits and vegetables here year-round.
-The farm hosts summer camps and seasonal weekends on the farm, including a pumpkin patch in the fall, Christmas trees in the winter, and springtime with the Easter Bunny and baby duck feedings.
+A fully functioning farm, Underwood is a place where children can get a real sense of farm life and come home with a basket bursting with fresh, sustainably grown berries.
+In addition to the picking, the farm hosts summer camps and seasonal weekends.
+There's a fantastic pumpkin patch in the fall, Christmas trees in the winter, and a springtime event with visits from the Easter Bunny and baby duck feedings.
 (Is there anything cuter than a baby duck?)
 You can even plan a birthday at this year-round attraction.

 Strawberry picking typically runs from mid-March to early July.

-On the way to the fields is a small play area with a wooden truck and sandpit.
+On the way to the fields, there is a small play area with a wooden truck and sandpit.
 Chances are, you'll have to pause there for a minute and let your kiddos play.
 There is also an animal center with sheep, alpacas, chickens, and plenty of pygmy goats.
-They live in pens in the middle of a citrus grove and are surrounded by fresh grass and picnic tables.
-So bring a picnic (or get snacks at the farm stand), quarters to get food for the animals, and spend a relaxed day at this smaller farm.
+The livestock pens are set in the middle of a citrus grove and are surrounded by picnic tables.
+Bring a picnic basket or pick up some yummy snacks at the farm store and enjoy an idyllic day at this sweet little strawberry patch.

 Picking your own means earning every juicy bite.
 Photo courtesy of Tanaka Farms